Discover the unique attributes of Philodendron goeldii, known for its lush green foliage and compact form.

-Philodendron Goeldii requires moderate sunlight that falls indirectly.
+Philodendron goeldii requires moderate sunlight that falls indirectly.
 It likes to grow in moist sphagnum moss or peat-based soils.
-This plant prefers humidity that is above average (higher than 60%).
-It grows well at temperatures ranging from 50-86 degrees Fahrenheit (10-30 degrees Celsius)and doesn’t like to be in cold weather areas.
+It prefers humidity that is above average (higher than 60%).
+It grows well at temperatures ranging from 50-86 degrees Fahrenheit (10-30 degrees Celsius).

-The sphagnum peat moss consists of decaying matter and dead insects, which has extraordinary qualities that would help retain water and maintain the soil’s pH.
+The sphagnum peat moss consists of decaying matter and dead insects, which have extraordinary qualities that help retain water and maintain the soil’s pH.

 Watering should be done twice a week, and whenever you water, try to make sure there is a break between the watering for the soil to dry and absorb the water.

-In the growing stage, since Philodendron Goeldii prefers moist soil, it means that the soil is to be provided water until fully saturated, and you can see the moisture with the eye on the surface.
+In the growing stage, since Philodendron Goeldii prefers moist soil, the soil is to be provided water until fully saturated, and you can see the moisture with the eye on the surface.

 In winter, water less.